hussam-radwan/webpack-create-react-app/README.md

 Following steps 1 -> 10

 ## How to use
-bash ./webpack-react-app.sh <your app name>
+bash ./webpack-react-app.sh "your app name"

 After the script has completed just fix the script in package.json and your good to go